Kim-Macdonald/LineageUpdater/README.md

        header=$(head -n 1 Runs1-145_combined_QC_lineage_VoC_OrderedFinal_PlusVoCcalls.csv); (printf "%s\n" "$header"; grep -vFxe "$header" Runs1-145_combined_QC_lineage_VoC_OrderedFinal_PlusVoCcalls.csv) > Runs_CombinedQCsummary.csv

-You May also want to add a date to the beginning or end of the output file in the command below (e.g. Runs_CombinedQCsummary_[date].csv )
+  You May also want to add a date to the beginning or end of the output file in the command above (e.g. Runs_CombinedQCsummary_[date].csv )

   (if you add a date, you'll need to add a * to the LineageUpdater Script that reads in the Runs_CombinedQCsummary output file) (replace the line of code on line 28 with all these lines:)

     file1Path = os.path.dirname('C:/Path/to/QCsummaryFile/')